she has been gone Longer than she lived.

 Author

-(and many others, but these are some of my favorites)
+(and many others, but these are two of my favorites)

 Co-Author